openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       class A {
           foo () { ...
              this.bar() // non-static extension function is called with this.
-             A.goo() // static extension function is called with class name reciever ...
+             A.goo() // static extension function is called with class name receiver ...
           }
       }